|Date of Issue||01/11/2019|

 Process for requesting reasonable adjustments and/or special considerations

-If a centre is making a request on behalf of a learner/s, it should complete a Reasonable Adjustments and Special Consideration Request Form (accessible from TQUK systems) and in doing so supply relevant supporting information.
+If a Training Provider is making a request on behalf of a Apprentice/s, it should complete a Reasonable Adjustments and Special Consideration Request Form (see end of this policy) and in doing so supply relevant supporting information.
 For example:

 - nature of, and rationale for, the request